rust-embedded/book/src/intro/index.md

   project?

-This book tries to be as general as possible but to make things easier for both the readers and the writers it uses the ARM Cortex-M architectures in all its examples.
+This book tries to be as general as possible but to make things easier for both the readers and the writers it uses the ARM Cortex-M architecture in all its examples.
 However, the book assumes that the reader is not familiar with this particular architecture and explains details particular to this architecture where required.